yssolk9102/kwk-virtual-curriculum-4/web-app/projects/el-2021/index.md

 ### Submission

 Here's how it will work:
-- Submit your repl.it project links and responses to a few questions about your inspiration and process using [this Google Form](https://airtable.com/shrEwdXuwudMZ4g0Q).
+- Submit your repl.it project links and responses to a few questions about your inspiration and process using [this Airtable Form](https://airtable.com/shrEwdXuwudMZ4g0Q).
 - Submission deadline: Thursday evening your second week of camp at 8pm local time

 Karlie and the Estée Lauder team can't wait to see what you submit!